-After my debacle with the TERRIBLE LAUNDRY DISEASE I decided to ease into school and we read The Squire and the Scroll, and continued to add onto our chart.
+After my debacle with the TERRIBLE LAUNDRY DISEASE I decided to ease into school and we read Sunday School (affiliate link), and continued to add onto our chart.
 Then we made a scroll.

 I made a ridiculously strong pot of tea (3 bags for that pan), and we soaked the paper in it for a minute or two.
 They take about an hour or so to dry.
 Meanwhile they colored their popsicle sticks, and when it was all dry they wrote their advice for being a knight, and we rolled up their scrolls to be played with.

-Next we read Princess Grace and the Little Lost Kitten, added more to our chart, and then I told them all to find some stuffed animals, and we spent a fun time at the rock park finding our lost toys.
+Next we read Sunday School (affiliate link), added more to our chart, and then I told them all to find some stuffed animals, and we spent a fun time at the rock park finding our lost toys.

 It was wildly successful, and we played a couple of rounds of it before I turned them loose to run around while I just say there and concentrated on not being sick.
 It is incredibly hard to be sick when you’re kids aren’t.
 They don’t want you to rest.